agudulin/dumb-bem/docs/makers.md

 <a name="module_makeBlock"></a>

 ## makeBlock
-Preserve `className` as it was passed.
-Without this maker the original class would be lost.
+Add the main class for the block.

 This maker is independent of the value of passed props.

 *This maker is always applied.*